Gene genealogies in haploid populations evolving according to sweepstakes reproduction: Introduction

 Here we investigate coalescents derived from population genetic models of sweepstakes reproduction in a haploid panmictic population evolving in a random environment.
 This article contributes {\it (i)} continuous-time coalescents that are either the Kingman coalescent or specific families of multiple-merger coalescents and with time in arbitrarily large populations measured in units proportional to either $N/\log N$ or $N$ generations; {\it (ii)} numerical comparisons of functionals of coalescents and pre-limiting ancestral processes in the domain of attraction of the given coalescent; {\it (iii)} comparisons of functionals of ancestral processes when conditioning resp.\ not conditioning on the population ancestry.
 Here, `population ancestry' refers to a record of the ancestral relations of the entire population from the present and infinitely far into the past.
-In \S~\ref{back} we provide a brief background to coalescent processes and to models of sweepstakes, in \S~\ref{reshapl} we state our main results given in Theorems~\ref{thm:haplrandomalpha}, \ref{thm:hapl-alpha-random-one}, \ref{thm:convtimechangedLambdacoal}, and \ref{thm:time-changed-deltanullpoidr}; in \S~\ref{sec:numerics} we give numerical examples comparing functionals of stated processes, in \S~\ref{sec:conclusion} concluding remarks.
-Proofs of our mathematical results may be found in \S~\ref{sec:proofs-1}.
-Appendix~\ref{sec:relat-expect-sfs} contains further numerical examples, and Appendices \ref{sec:sampl-discr-trees}--\ref{sec:samplingKPD} contain brief descriptions of the simulation algorithms.